insight-icon/terragrunt-aws-icon/README.md

 6. ##### Register node
 	- You will need to regster the node.
 Check the official docs
 	- Fill out the config file `registration.yaml` appropriately
-	- `make eip-register`
+	- Run `make eip-register`
-	- Copy the output "registration command" and run in shell.
-Command begins with preptools...
+    - This is an idempotent process after you initially run it, as in you can run it as many times as you want and it will just update your information - for instance if you want to change your logo / links.
 	- This is a one time process for most people

 7. ##### Deploy node
 	- We have several variations of the node deployment in various stages of development.